aarce96/fuzzy-telegram/Develop/gist-template.md

 ## Summary

-Regex is useful for getting information from text by searching for one or more matches of a specific search pattern.
+Regex are useful for getting information from any text by searching for one or more matches of a specific search pattern.
+You can use this tool in most of the programming languages out there.​​

 - Example: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/